hcstubbe/analysis-template-lcarsm2/README.md

 - [R Studio](https://posit.co/download/rstudio-desktop/) or similar (optional)

 #### Optional: if sodium needs compiliation:
-- [libsodium](https://doc.libsodium.org/) if you need to comile the packe (e.g. on some linux distros)
+- [libsodium](https://doc.libsodium.org/) if you need to comile the sodium package (e.g. on some linux distros).

 ## Usage
 - Download your scientific dataset from the LCARS-M2 web app.